Filipzero/Transmission-Models-in-Networks-and-Their-Differences/README.md

    * Networks with high degree variance (e.g., scale-free) tend to sustain infections longer and require targeted vaccination strategies for effective containment.

-   * Reinfection dynamics (in SIRS and SEIRS) amplify the effect of network topology — especially in clustered networks.
+   * Reinfection dynamics (in SIRS and SEIRS) amplify the effect of network topology, especially in clustered networks.

    * Heterogeneity in contact structure is crucial for accurate epidemic modeling and should not be neglected in large-scale simulations.